 - a.
-For County employees who are not already covered by Sections IV.E.1-4, beginning November 15, 2021, all unvaccinated or incompletely vaccinated employees are required to undergo diagnostic screening testing at least once weekly with either PCR testing or antigen testing.
-More frequent testing improves outbreak prevention and control and is encouraged, especially with antigen testing. - 6.
+This testing requirement applies to workers in health care facilities, as enumerated in Section IV.C.1-2. - b.
+On and after September 17, 2022, weekly testing is not required for unvaccinated or incompletely vaccinated workers due to their vaccination status unless they work in a facility subject to federally imposed testing requirements, including those based on the level of community transmission, such as QSO-20-38-NH. - 2.
 Availability of Testing: - a.
-The County will provide tests to satisfy the testing requirements for unvaccinated or incompletely vaccinated individuals or booster-eligible vaccinated individuals required to be tested pursuant this policy during regular work shifts.
-Alternatively, as explained in more detail below, individuals may choose to get tested on their own time by a health care provider or testing facility of their choice and submit the date-stamped and identifiable results to the County.
-The test used must be either a PCR or antigen test administered under the guidance of a health care professional, observed by the employer or an authorized telehealth proctor, or with results that are digitally reported and date-time stamped; self-administered and self-read home tests are not sufficient.
-Any PCR (molecular) or antigen test used must either have Emergency Use Authorization by the U.S. Food and Drug Administration or be operating per the Laboratory Developed Test requirements by the U.S. Centers for Medicare and Medicaid Services. - b.
-Unvaccinated or incompletely vaccinated individuals subject to this policy must also observe all other infection control requirements, including masking, and are not exempted from the testing requirement even if they have a medical contraindication to vaccination, since they are still potentially able to spread the illness.
+The County will provide tests to satisfy current testing requirements for individuals required to be tested pursuant this policy during regular work shifts.
+Alternatively, individuals may choose to get tested on their own time and submit the date-stamped and identifiable results to the County. - b.
+Unvaccinated or incompletely vaccinated individuals subject to this policy are not exempted from any applicable testing requirements even if they have a medical contraindication to vaccination, since they are still potentially able to spread the illness.
 Previous history of COVID-19 or a previous positive antibody test for COVID-19 do not waive this requirement for testing. - c.
-Diagnostic screening testing of asymptomatic fully vaccinated individuals subject to this policy is not currently required by this policy.
-However, departments may have their own specific testing policy in place that may apply to County employees, regardless of vaccination status. - d.
-Facilities and departments should have a plan in place for tracking test results, conducting workplace contact tracing, and must report results to local public health departments.
+Departments may have their own specific testing policy in place that may apply to County employees, regardless of vaccination status. - d.
+Facilities and departments should have a plan in place for tracking test results, conducting workplace contact tracing, and must report positive test results to local public health departments. - .
+Missed Tests.